-This information has been prepared by the Ministry for Primary Industries (MPI) for release by the GIA Secretariat.
+This guidance material has been prepared by the Ministry for Primary Industries (MPI) for release by the GIA Secretariat.

-This information provides industry organisations with guidance about funding GIA Deed commitments using Biosecurity Act levies and Commodity Levies Act levies.
+This information provides industry organisations with guidance about funding GIA Deed commitments, primarily by using Biosecurity Act levies and Commodity Levies Act levies.
 It also provides information about the development of the policy for Crown loans.

-MPI strongly recommends that industry organisations use this information to support their planning for how they will fund their Deed commitments.
+Industry organisations are recommended to use this information to support their planning for how they will fund GIA Deed commitments.